octoco-ltd/dependency-checker/README.md

 # dependency-checker
-This is Octoco's dependency license checker.
-It is used to check the licenses of all the dependencies and their dependencies in our NodeJS projects.
+This is Octoco's dependecy license checker.
+It runs through the license of all the modules used in your repository and will highlight any non permissive licenses.
+For more information on the different license visit [this](https://en.wikipedia.org/wiki/Comparison_of_free_and_open-source_software_licenses) link.

-To add the CLI run `npm install -g git+https://github.com/octoco-ltd/dependency-checker`
+## Installation

-You can then run the CLI using `npx dependency-checker`
+The CLI tool can be installed globally using `npm install -g git+https://github.com/octoco-ltd/dependency-checker.git`.

-This can be done in your CI/CD pipeline or on your local machine.
-It will determine all the list of licenses that your dependencies use and raise an error if any of those license are restrictive or copyleft.
+## Usage

-For any queries contact `james@octoco.ltd`
+To run the dependency checker CD into the directory of your app to the level of the `package.json`.
+In your terminal run `npx dependency-checker`.
+You will be prompted if any erroneous licenses are found and a LICENSE file will be created if it does not already exists in you repository.
+You need to run the dependency checker for each directory containing a `package.json` file